WebAssembly/proposal-type-imports/proposals/type-imports/Overview.md

    That makes its use undesirable at import boundaries, where it should be possible to implement any import by either the host or another Wasm module alike.

-This proposal therefor allows Wasm modules to *import* type definitions.
+This proposal therefore allows Wasm modules to *import* type definitions.
 That way, the host can provide custom types and by importing them, client Wasm code can form [typed references](https://github.com/WebAssembly/function-references) `(ref $t)` to them.
 Based on that, a host API can provide functions that expect such typed references and Wasm's type soundness ensures that their type is always satisfied and no runtime check is required on the host side.